+Most of the consent area was located over a relatively flat benthos dominated by silt and clay substratum with or without a very small component of natural shell.
 Mud (i.e. silt and clay) is the most common subtidal habitat in the sheltered Marlborough Sounds (McKnight and Grange, 1991) and has been traditionally targeted for marine farming activities.
 This substratum type is considered suitable for consideration for marine farming activities in the Marlborough Sounds.

 Unlike mud and silt, rocky substratum is not traditionally considered suitable for marine farming activities as it usually is smothered by shell debris and likely no longer functions as a hard substratum habitat.
-Rocky substrata were observed extending into the consent area.
+Rocky substrata in the form of cobbles was observed in the southern inshore corner of the consent.